 6. Nepal

 Diwali celebrations see a slight difference in Nepal.
 The first five days of Diwali are all about decorating and worshipping cows.
-On the second day, dogs are honored with special baths, water, and choice food.
+On the second day, dogs are honoured with special baths, water, and a choice of food.
 Don’t ask why.
 On the third day, homes, streets, and markets are lit up with colorful lanterns and earthen lamps to celebrate the victory of Lord Rama over the demon Ravana.
 The fourth day is dedicated to Yama, the lord of death, and Bhai Dooj celebrates the bond between brothers and sisters on the fifth day.
 Fireworks and colorful sights abound on all days in this enchanting mountain country.

 7. Dubai